techidaily/site-games-able/source/_posts/fixing-minecraft-launcher-error-0x803f8001-on-windows-devices.md

 4. Select the**Uninstall** option to remove Microsoft Launcher.
 ![The Uninstall option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/03/the-uninstall-option-for-apps.jpg)
 5. Click the**Restart** Start menu option before reinstalling the app.
-6. Go to the[Minecraft for Windows](https://apps.microsoft.com/store/detail/minecraft-for-windows/9NBLGGH2JHXJ) Store app page.
+6. Go to the [Minecraft for Windows](https://apps.microsoft.com/store/detail/minecraft-for-windows/9NBLGGH2JHXJ) Store app page.
 7. Press the**Get** button for the app.
 8. Then click Minecraft Launcher’s**Play** option in Microsoft Store.

 ## 9\.
 Install the Minecraft Launcher From the Microsoft Store

  Do you use the Minecraft Launcher you downloaded from the Minecraft website?
-If you do, uninstall the launcher using one of the[ways to uninstall apps on Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+If you do, uninstall the launcher using one of the [ways to uninstall apps on Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
 Then, install it from the Microsoft Store.

- Several users have reported in a thread within the[Microsoft Community forum](https://answers.microsoft.com/en-us/windows/forum/all/when-i-try-to-launch-minecraft-launcher-i-get/dbb2b0aa-f68a-411c-8a9a-662499c8472f) that they have been able to fix the issue by doing this.
+ Several users have reported in a thread within the [Microsoft Community forum](https://answers.microsoft.com/en-us/windows/forum/all/when-i-try-to-launch-minecraft-launcher-i-get/dbb2b0aa-f68a-411c-8a9a-662499c8472f) that they have been able to fix the issue by doing this.
 Therefore, give it a shot and see if it fixes the problem.

 ## 10\.
 Repair Any Corrupted System Files